rschristopher/ischristtrue.com/src/doctrines/christ.md

 As *Matthew the Poor* wrote,
  Mary's Song is a hymn belonging to both testaments.

-!!! quote "Luke 1:46-56"
+!!! quote "Luke 1:46-55"
-    My soul doth magnify the Lord,
+    My soul magnifies the Lord,<br />

-    And my spirit hath rejoiced in God my Saviour.
+    And my spirit has rejoiced in God my Savior.<br />

-    For he hath regarded the low estate of his handmaiden:
+    For He has regarded the lowly state of His maidservant;<br />

-    For behold, from henceforth all generations shall call me blessed.
+    For behold, henceforth all generations will call me blessed.<br />

-    For he that is mighty hath done to me great things;
+    For He who is mighty has done great things for me,<br />

-    And holy is his name.
+    And holy is His name.<br />

-    And his mercy is on them that fear him from generation to generation.
+    And His mercy is on those who fear Him<br />
+    From generation to generation.<br />

-    He hath shewed strength with his arm;
+    He has shown strength with His arm;<br />

-    He hath scattered the proud in the imagination of their hearts.
+    He has scattered the proud in the imagination of their hearts.<br />

-    He hath put down the mighty from their seats,
+    He has put down the mighty from their thrones,<br />

-    And exalted them of low degree.
+    And exalted the lowly.<br />

-    He hath filled the hungry with good things;
+    He has filled the hungry with good things,<br />

-    And the rich he hath sent empty away.
+    And the rich He has sent away empty.<br />

-    He hath holpen his servant Israel,
+    He has helped His servant Israel,<br />

-    In remembrance of his mercy;
+    In remembrance of His mercy,<br />

-    As he spake to our fathers,
+    As He spoke to our fathers,<br />

-    To Abraham, and to his seed for ever.
+    To Abraham and to his seed forever.<br />

 !!! quote "Zechariah 9:9"